It’s to Die For: Caring for the Poor in an Age of Consumerism

 I discovered that I am most fully alive when I am running, especially in nature.
 I enjoyed it even more when we moved further into the country.
 I could run right out my front door and be in the woods.
 It was so peaceful and serene.
 In the early morning, the sunrise was breathtaking.

 There was something else I noticed: God was there.
 My connection with God was most vibrant in those moments, and my prayers seemed most profound.
-That never happened for me sitting in a pew in church (I don’t need forgiveness, father…that ain’t a sin!)
+That never happened for me sitting in a pew in church (I don’t need forgiveness for that, Father.
+I don’t think that’s a sin.)

 St. Irenaeus said, “The glory of God is man fully alive.”
 Being fully alive is the quintessential manifestation of Divine Love.
-That magical, mysterious Love is most revealed to me in the moments when I am in the midst of and know I am fully a part of his creation.
+That magical, mysterious Love is most revealed to me in the moments when I am in the midst of His creation.

 You start out testing the waters with things that aren’t too risky, like smiling instead of flipping someone off in traffic.
 Then, maybe you graduate to a bumper sticker…or two…or six.
 Don’t do that.
 That’s not right.

-As we journey through life, hopefully, we will grow in the fullness of that baptismal call to be an instrument of God’s love for the good of the world we live in.
+As we journey through life, hopefully, we will grow in the fullness of that baptismal call to be an instrument of God’s love for the good of our world.
 This realization can indeed be likened to a “runner’s high”!
 When we finally become conscious of who and whose we are, we respond through works of love, justice, forgiveness, and mercy.
 Call it a “Jesus high”!
 You just can’t get enough.

 NO. IT.
 DOESN’T. DUMBASS.

 There were a lot of turns, so volunteers stood at designated intersections to point the way.
-At one intersection, I was confused and alone to choose.
+At one intersection, there was no one there.
+I was confused and had to decide which way to go.
 So I turned right and kept running.
-After a mile on that road with no one in sight, it became clear to me that I had gone the wrong way.
+After a mile on that road with no one in sight, I realized I had gone the wrong way.
 So, I turned around and ran another mile back to where I should have been.
 I was tired but knew the end was near.
 And there, around the last corner, I saw it!
 The finish line!
 WOOT WOOT…

 There were still a few drops of beer left for my friend and me to cheer each other.
 I did survive, so it wasn’t all in vain.
 And the lesson?
 On this journey of faith, we will also make wrong turns, but God is always at the finish line with a cold beer (don’t tell me there ain’t no beer in heaven!) and a “well done, my good and faithful servant” cheer!
 But, no medal.